gurverm/code-quiz/README.md

 ![](/assets/images/code-quiz2.PNG)

-Below are images of the prompt to submit a score using initials once the quiz is completed.
+Below are images of a prompt to submit score using initials once the quiz is completed.
 ![](/assets/images/code-quiz-alert.PNG)

 This is an image of the highscore alert box which is displayed when a user clicks on the highscore button of the home page